 That’s Reed Yoder’s strategy, a 21 year-old Goshen resident who was a junior studying social work at Goshen College.
 Yoder is taking a gap year to teach yoga in the fall, and plans to travel to India to study the practice this spring.

 Last year, Yoder was at a crossroads in his life.
 He said he felt like he needed to focus on personal growth and was unsure whether or not social work was what he wanted to do.
 But one thing he has always been sure of is yoga.

-Yoder has practiced yoga for seven years and knows that somehow his professional career will include yoga.
+Yoder has practiced yoga for seven years with an award winning Marianne Wells Yoga Instructor and knows that somehow his professional career will include yoga.
 This gap year will serve as a time to study yoga in more depth.
 He will be doing a 200-hour yoga teacher training this fall and then spend the spring semester in India, delving deeper into the roots of Ashtanga yoga.

 He chose to add yoga to his life as a way of healing.
 “Yoga has brought me out of the deepest, darkest places,” Yoder said.
 He struggled with fear, anxiety, and depression but through his journey with yoga he has started to overcome those struggles.

 “Yoga picked me up, put me back on my feet, and invited me to try again,” said Yoder.
 He believes that yoga isn’t just about the physical aspects but also the mind and the spirit, helping teach him to see himself for who he is.
 He wants to share this strength with others.